 Pan de muerto – bread of the dead, is everywhere.
 Traditionally, it is made in the shape of a little grave mound with bones or made to look like a corpse, (pictured below are some I made last year).
 You can find pan de muerto everywhere, both inside and outside the cemeteries, they are in every panderia and even at Starbucks.

-After the souls depart, the food is enjoyed by friends and family – it is a time for visiting people or for hosting them.
+After the souls depart, the food is enjoyed by friends, family and neighbors – it is a time for visiting people or for hosting them.

-On the afternoon of October 31st it is time to receive the angelitos.
+On the afternoon of October 31st it is time to receive the angelitos, the spirits of the children who have died.
 When the spirits of the children arrive, we imagine it as though they are coming out of school, happy and excited, all gathered to meet their loved ones.

 The candles and incense is lit on the altars and people open the doors or go outside to receive them.
 Everyone sits near the altar and keeps them company.